 Growths of melanocytes can be non-cancerous, and appear as the very common mole or as freckles.
 Cancerous growths of melanocytes is a melanoma.

 The highest rates of melanomas in the world are found in Australia and New Zealand, with a rate of about one in every 15 New Zealanders and 7.5 in every 15 Australians developing a melanoma in their lifetime.
-Men are affected more than women, though this is thought to be due to women being better informed about skin cancer prevention than men.
+Men are affected more than women, though this is thought to be due to women being better informed about skin-cancer prevention than men.

 Melanoma usually affects adults only and is rare in children.
 Those in the 45 – 65 age bracket are the most likely to be diagnosed.

 A melanoma may appear from within an already-existing freckle or mole, or may appear on otherwise normal-looking skin as a new growth.
-Three-quarters of the time a melanoma skin cancer appears from normal-looking skin.
+Three-quarters of the time a melanoma appears from normal-looking skin.
 A melanoma from within a mole or freckle is characterised by changes in shape, size, and texture – typically a freckle will become odd-looking or misshapen.

-Melanoma skin cancers may be tan, black, dark brown, blue, red, or grey.
+Melanomas may be tan, black, dark brown, blue, red, or grey.
 A melanoma without pigment can also occur, and the skin may appear scarred, normal, or white.

-Skin cancer can appear anywhere on the body, including areas that never see the light of day.
+Cancers can appear anywhere on the body, including areas that never see the light of day.
 The most common site is the back in men and legs in women.

 The lips, eyes, brain and genitals aren’t very good growth areas for melanoma cancers, but from time to time this does occur.